TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> 1
 ```

 ### The `sort` method
 `sort` is a method that can operate with or without a block being passed to it.
-By default, it sorts
-numbers ascending, and strings alphabetically.
-However, it can also accept a block that
-tells it to sort according to any rules you would like.
-This can take some practice, but
-is a powerful tool.
+By default, it sorts numbers ascending, and strings alphabetically.
+However, it can also accept a block that tells it to sort according to any rules you would like.
+This can take some practice, but is a powerful tool.

-When you pass a block to `sort`, you must pass two parameters, which are the items being compared
-at a given time.
-The key is to make the block you pass return a -1 if the order of the items should be swapped
-and return 1 if they should not be swapped.
-(Technically, it should return 0 if they are equal, but this will  rarely actually be necessary.)
+When you pass a block to `sort`, you must pass two parameters, which are the items being compared at a given time.
+The key is to make the block you pass return a -1 if the order of the items should be swapped and return 1 if they should not be swapped.
+(Technically, it should also have a return of 0 for when they are equal, but this will rarely actually be necessary.)
 This is best understood through examples.

 In this first example, we want to sort our array of fruits by ascending order of their last letters.